 Winter Long Retreat Dates

-Arrival / Departure: There are scheduled arrival and departure days.
-If travelling outside of these times please email us to arrange during booking process.
+Arrival / Departure: These are scheduled arrival and departure days.

 Price: Please email us for further details.

 All costs will include food and accommodation.

 Teachings are always offered on donation at the end of your retreat at your discretion.